sescaida/gmsh-sofa_tutorial/README.md

 # gmsh-sofa_tutorial

 ## Requirements, Setting Up
 This tutorial/toolbox was tested with Gmsh 4.9.3 [1] and the SOFA v21.12 binaries including the SoftRobots-plugin (v21.12) for Linux and Windows.
 The binaries for SOFA and the SoftRobots-plugin can be found here [2].
-Alternatively, you can use the more recent binaries [4].
+Alternatively, you can use the more recent binaries v22.06, including the SoftRobots.Inverse plugin [4].
 Especially for Windows, don't forget to read the instructions [3].
 In any case, be aware of the python version you need to have installed on your system.

 [1] Install using pip ($pip install gmsh==4.9.3)